mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

 /echo command
 ~~~~~~~~~~~~~

 The most common type of statements are commands.
 Commands are a way to tell mIRC to perform a basic operation.
 By far the most common command you will be using is the /echo command.
 The /echo command simply prints text to the screen.
 Every echo command prints on a line of its own.
-Even if the /echo command is typed into the editbox of a #channel, nobody in channel sees the message unless you do not begin the text with the “/” symbol.
+Even if the /echo command is typed into the editbox of a #channel, nobody in channel sees the message unless you do not begin the text with the "/" symbol.
 Let’s dive right into an example!
 Type the following code into your editbox:

 .. code:: text

    //echo Hello World!

-When you are finished typing this echo command, hit your Return or Enter key on your keyboard.
+When you are finished typing this echo command, hit your :kbd:`Return` or :kbd:`Enter` key on your keyboard.
 You should see the following result:

 .. image:: Hello_edit.png

 .. note:: Your editbox will not have anything in it, it will be cleared once you press the Enter or Return key.

 The command will be in your editbox history, and you can use the UP ARROW key 1 or more times to bring previous commands into the editbox.
-You can press the <enter> key immediately to repeat the message or /command, or you can edit the text before pressing <enter>.
+You can press the :kbd:`Enter` key immediately to repeat the message or /command, or you can edit the text before pressing :kbd:`Enter`.
 Recall we said earlier that multiple statements can be combined by using the pipe \| ?
 Let’s print 3 lines to the screen using the echo command and some pipes.
 Type the following code into your editbox:

-.. note:: Remember to hit the Return or Enter keys from now on!
+.. note:: Remember to hit the :kbd:`Return` or :kbd:`Enter` keys from now on!

 .. code:: text